digital-work-lab/theses/docs/topics.md

 **Thesis Advisor**: Prof. Dr. Gerit Wagner

 **Summary**: Public handbooks maintained on platforms like GitHub increasingly blend open-source principles with internal coordination structures of commercial organizations.
-These hybrid ecosystems—such as those listed in the [digital-work-lab/handbooks](https://github.com/digital-work-lab/handbooks) repository—offer a unique opportunity to study how open documentation, platform governance, and work coordination intersect in digital environments.
+These hybrid ecosystems—such as those listed in the [digital-work-lab/handbooks](https://github.com/digital-work-lab/handbooks){: target="_blank"} repository—offer a unique opportunity to study how open documentation, platform governance, and work coordination intersect in digital environments.
 This thesis will conduct a data-driven exploration of these ecosystems by parsing and analyzing handbook repositories.

 **Methods**:

 This thesis follows a **design science research (DSR)** approach to develop and evaluate a workflow for analyzing hybrid public handbook ecosystems.
 The focus will be on:

 - Designing and developing a **generic Python package** for parsing, classifying, and analyzing handbook repositories.
-- Demonstrating the tool on the [digital-work-lab/handbooks](https://github.com/digital-work-lab/handbooks) dataset.
+- Demonstrating the tool on the [digital-work-lab/handbooks](https://github.com/digital-work-lab/handbooks){: target="_blank"} dataset.
 - Evaluating accuracy, utility, and usability through expert feedback.

 **Expected Outcomes**: